Tyler-TDS/TDS_RadialMenu-Maya/README.md

 - **Preset system** (scroll wheel to swap presets) with per‑preset colours, global size controls.
 - **Editor UI** to add/remove/reorder sectors and edit commands and descriptions.

-> ⚠️ **Note:** The included editor UI is still a *work in progress*.
-> The radial menu itself is fully functional, but expect changes and improvements to the UI in future updates.

 ---

 ## Installation